sigildeveloper/satura-bridge/README.md

          ▼
       Internet

-Satura Bridge is currently focused on Bluetooth PAN / NAP capable devices.
+Satura Bridge is currently focused on devices that support Bluetooth PAN / NAP.
 Compatibility with individual phones and operating systems may vary and is being tested.

-«Note: Satura Bridge does not currently work for providing internet connection on Windows 10.
+«Note: Satura Bridge does not currently work for providing an Internet connection to Windows 10 devices.
 Older Android devices have been tested successfully.
 Some PDAs and other Bluetooth Classic devices may also work.»

 ---